 So naturally, Sunday night was the perfect time to dismiss the remaining inaugural members of the National Science Advisory Board for Biosecurity.

-Now, apparently the NSABB hadn’t met in two years, and according to Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, Twin Cities, his last contact with the NIH regarding the NSABB was in the Spring of 2013.2 Which, if you’ve been following dual-use research of concern or gain of function research news, is concerning, to say the least.
+Now, apparently the NSABB hadn’t met in two years, and according to Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, Twin Cities, his last contact with the NIH regarding the NSABB was in the Spring of 2013.

 But possibly even worse is how utterly tone deaf and cheerful this “your services are no longer required, you’re dismissed” email is.
 Apparently Mary Groesch is, in addition to being the Executive Director of the NSABB, the Queen of Perky.
 Don’t believe me?
 Lucky for you, I just so happen to have acquired a copy of the dismissal letter.